Coordinator: M. Westfall-Senda

 The General Education Office (GEO) is the administrative support arm of Manoa's faculty-governed General Education (GenEd) Program.
 GEO staff assist the faculty groups that oversee GenEd by coordinating faculty review of proposed and existing GenEd courses, maintaining records of the GenEd Program, and assisting with faculty development and training efforts.

-Beginning in the Fall of 2016, the Honors Program will become a four year program, with the first two years dedicated to an Honors curriculum built around inquiry as well as specially designated "A Sections," which are small, discussion-based versions of regular departmental offerings.
-These courses are designed to meet General Education and/or distribution requirements for students in the Honors Program.
-A full list of Honors (HON) and A Section courses is available in the "Courses" section.
+Selected Studies is the lower division component of the Honors Program.
+It offers both its own Honors courses, conducted in seminar format and specially designated "A Sections," which are small, discussion-based versions of regular departmental offerings.
+These courses are designed to meet the general education requirements of students in the Honors Program.
+A full list of Honors (HON) courses is available in the "Courses" section.

-Admission to the Honors Program is by invitation to high school students with outstanding academic records and aptitude test scores.
+Admission to Selected Studies is by invitation to high school students with outstanding academic records and aptitude test scores.
 Others may be nominated or may apply with the recommendation of a high school teacher or counselor.
 UH Manoa students may also apply in their first year with the recommendation of a university instructor.

-Admission to the Upper Division Honors Program is by application.
-Eligible students should have outstanding academic records and a declared major.
-Students need at least three semesters to complete the requirements and should apply by the second semester of their sophomore year or early in the junior year.
+Admission to the Honors Program is by invitation to those on Deans' lists, but others may be nominated or may apply with the recommendations of instructors and faculty at UH Manoa.
+Students need at least three semesters to complete the requirements so it is best to apply in the second semester of the sophomore year or early during the junior year.

 Director: R. Woodruff